-With five spots on top and five spots on the bottom, ten frames help children quickly determine how many of those spots are filled.
+Ten frames are an amazing way to help kids work on subitizing – instantly recognizing how many objects are in a group.
+With five spots on top and five spots on the bottom, this method helps children quickly determine how many of those spots are filled.

-Let’s take the number seven, for example, if all five spots on top are filled and two of the spots on bottom are filled, children can quickly put five in their head and count up two more to get seven.
+Let’s take the number seven, for example.
+If all five spots on top are filled and two of the spots on bottom are filled, children can quickly put five in their head and count up two more to get seven.

 Like their little cousin, teen frames help kiddos begin recognizing slightly larger numbers, including those tricky teens.

-Teen frames have ten spots on top and ten on bottom so, if the top row is filled and there are four more spots colored down below, children can easily put ten in their head and count up four more to get 14.
+Teen frames have ten spots on top and ten on bottom.
+So, if the top row is filled and there are four more spots colored down below, children can easily put ten in their head and count up four more to get 14.

 Cocoa Ten Frames

 There’s absolutely no prep involved in the fun cocoa ten frame sheets!
 Simply print one page for each child (below) and grab a crayon.
 That’s it!
-Easy peasy.

-Grab Your Set
+Download Your Set